ProgramatorPL/AI-Image-Generator/README.md

 6. Enter your prompt, adjust settings, and click Generate.

 ## Model filename conventions
-- To enable SDXL models, include `xl` or `sdxl` in the model filename (for example: my-model.sdxl.ckpt).
+- To enable SDXL models, include `xl` or `sdxl` in the model filename (for example: my-model.sdxl.safetensors).
-- To enable v-prediction models, include `vp`, `v-pred`, or a similar tag in the model filename (for example: my-model-vp.ckpt).
+- To enable v-prediction models, include `vp`, `v-pred`, or a similar tag in the model filename (for example: my-model-vp.safetensors).
 - You can combine tags in one filename (e.g., `my-sdxl-vp.ckpt`).
 - The GUI also provides a checkbox to manually enable v-prediction.